-One stock exchange operates in Iceland, Nasdaq Iceland hf., operating under Act.
-No. 110/2007 on Stock Exchanges.
-Nasdaq Iceland hf. is part of the Nasdaq Group and is licensed to operate a regulated market as well as a multilateral trading facility (MTF), the first in the North Iceland market.
+One stock exchange is operated in Iceland, Nasdaq Iceland hf., operating under Act.
+No. 115/2021 on Markets in Financial Instruments.
+Nasdaq Iceland hf. is part of the Nasdaq Group and is licensed to operate a regulated market as well as a multilateral trading facility ("MTF"), the first in the North Iceland market.
 Both issuer rules and trading rules are largely harmonised with the sister exchanges run by Nasdaq Group in the Nordic countries (Stockholm, Helsinki and Copenhagen).

-There are also two securities depositories, Nasdaq CSD Iceland ("NCSDI") and Verðbréfamiðstöð Íslands hf.
-Securities depositories are operated under Act No. 7/2020, on Securities Depositories Settlement and Electronic Registration of Rights of Securities (ice. lög um verðbréfamiðstöðvar, uppgjör og rafræna eignaskráningu fjármálagerninga).
-NCSDI has been the main central securities depository for the Icelandic securities market and as such it is a notary, a depository and a clearing house for settlement of securities in dematerialised form.
+There are also two securities depositories, Nasdaq CSD Iceland ("NCSD") and Verðbréfamiðstöð Íslands hf., Securities depositories are operated under Act No. 7/2020, on Securities Depositories Settlement and Electronic Registration of Rights of Securities (Ice. lög um verðbréfamiðstöðvar, uppgjör og rafræna eignaskráningu fjármálagerninga).
+NCSD has been the main central securities depository for the Icelandic securities market and as such it is a notary, a depository and a clearing house for settlement of securities in dematerialised form.
 NCDSI merged with Nasdaq CSD in May 2020, which operates in Latvia, Lithuania and Estonia and will simultaneously migrate to a common CSD IT platform with Nasdaq CSD.

-As of 1 January 2020, the Financial Supervisory Authority merged with the Central Bank, in accordance with Act no 92/2019 on Central Bank of Iceland.
+As of 1 January 2020, the Financial Supervisory Authority ("FSA") merged with the Central Bank, in accordance with Act no 92/2019 on Central Bank of Iceland.
 The aim is to create one supervisory authority for the financial market.
 The tasks carried out by the FSA will be carried out by a division of the Central Bank, which shall be referred to as the Financial Supervisory Authority of the Central Bank of Iceland ("FSA" or "FSA-Iceland").